 ‘Undue influence’ is where one or more people have brought pressure for a Will to be changed or re-written.
 It can also amount to a criminal offence of Fraud.

-Other cases that can be pursued can include where an Executor has behaved unreasonably or where clear promises of inheritance have not be honoured within a Will or where clauses within a Will are unclear in meaning.
+Other cases that can be pursued can include where an Executor has behaved unreasonably or where clear promises of inheritance have not been honoured within a Will or where clauses within a Will are unclear in meaning.

 Our success in contesting probate on these grounds should offer peace of mind that we will effectively represent you if you wish to contest a Will; it also shows that we are well placed to defend you if a Will is being contested.